a11yproject/a11yproject.com/_posts/2020-05-13-aria-has-perfect-support.md

 ARIA works by supplementing, adding, removing, or overriding information the browser uses to communicate with assistive technology.
 For example, adding `aria-hidden="true"` to a HTML element will tell the browser not to report the element, or any of its children to assistive technology.

 `aria-hidden="true"` can be useful for situations where you want to remove something that might normally get reported, such as a SVG icon inside a button.
-If the button already has a text label, removing the icon helps make sure that the experience is easy to understand:
+If the button already has a text label, removing the icon helps make sure that the experience is easy to understand by removing unnecessary information that would otherwise be exposed by the decorative icon:

 ``` html
 <button type="button">